Represents the network of interest. This is the primary object of PyPhi and the context of all \(\varphi\) and \(\Phi\) computation.

-The TPM can be provided in either state-by-node (either 2-dimensional or n-dimensional) or state-by-state form.
-In either form, row indices must follow the LOLI convention (see Transition probability matrix conventions).
-In state-by-state form column indices must also follow the LOLI convention.
+The TPM can be provided in any of three forms: state-by-state, state-by-node, or multidimensional state-by-node form.
+In the state-by-node forms, row indices must follow the little-endian convention (see Little-endian convention).
+In state-by-state form, column indices must also follow the little-endian convention.

-If given in state-by-node form, the TPM can be either 2-dimensional, so that
+If the TPM is given in state-by-node form, it can be either 2-dimensional, so that

-tpm[i]gives the probabilities of each node being on if the past state is encoded by \(i\) according to LOLI, or in n-dimensional form, so that
+tpm[i]gives the probabilities of each node being ON if the previous state is encoded by \(i\) according to the little-endian convention, or in multidimensional form, so that

 The shape of the 2-dimensional form of a state-by-node TPM must be

-(S, N), and the shape of the n-dimensional form of the TPM must be
+(s, n), and the shape of the multidimensional form of the TPM must be

-- connectivity_matrix (np.ndarray) – A square binary adjacency matrix
+- cm (np.ndarray) – A square binary adjacency matrix indicating the

 In a 3-node network,

-np.ndarray – The network’s transition probability matrix, in n-dimensional form.
+np.ndarray – The network’s transition probability matrix, in multidimensional form.

 np.ndarray – The network’s connectivity matrix.